 Using our deep domain expertise, we apply the technologies in a variety of fields such as autonomous vehicles, security and video surveillance.
 Artificial intelligence has also been used for scanning, sensing, mapping and navigating for both internal and external environments.

 We are expanding the potential applications of Extreme Learning Machines and Deep Learning in autonomous vehicles, security and video surveillance, improving the performance of image/video tagging and retrieval as well as remote sensing.
 Today, we work with our partners to apply the evolving field of artificial intelligence in engineering, creating new possibilities as we advance research projects and deliver new products and solutions to customers worldwide.

-Scanning, sensing, mapping and navigating are key areas where artificial intelligence will work well to enhance.
-With advanced algorithms, multiple robotic systems could quickly create maps of internal and external environments.
+Scanning, sensing, mapping and navigating are key areas where artificial intelligence can enhance.
+With advanced algorithms, multiple robotic systems can quickly create maps of internal and external environments.
 We are applying our expertise in sensor systems and the latest in simultaneous localisation and mapping (SLAM) in robotic systems.

 Our innovations in robotics have made a difference in airport operations by making it easier for some airside operations to be automated - enabling airport operators in many markets to address growing passenger loads and optimise manpower.

 Making use of the latest in robotics systems in logistics, our innovative solutions are helping to make airport airside operations less labour intensive and raising operational efficiency.
 One example of this is the Passenger Boarding Bridges.
 Our enhanced algorithms have enabled us to perform this through a robotics system instead of a human operator.
 The automation of the docking process is only possible with engineering expertise and knowledge in sensors and technologies.
 This innovation is one example of the synergy within ST Engineering - our advanced sensors, technologies, emphasis on safety and reliability and our strong understanding of the aerospace sector.